Subaru-PFS/doc/princeton/README.md

 # Princeton Document Registry

-This registry serves as a means to
+This registry serves as a means to:

 * Track existing Princeton documents
 * Determine document codes for new documents